I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 </Streamdown>

-For frontend implementation details, please refer to the src/ directory in the repository.
+For details on the frontend implementation, please refer to the src/ directory in the repository.

-AgentCore Memory and Strands are integrated to maintain conversation history across sessions.
+AgentCore Memory and Strands are integrated to retain conversation history across sessions.

 from bedrock_agentcore.memory.integrations.strands.config import AgentCoreMemoryConfig